Primary Care Paramedic Program

 The program is designed to provide the acquisition of concepts and theories, mastery of professional skills, and the attainment of a professional attitude.

 One of the key objectives of the program is to instill a commitment to lifelong learning.
-Because the medical field is constantly changing and evolving, an emphasis is placed on the development of self-directed learning skills.
+Since the medical field is constantly changing and evolving, an emphasis is placed on the development of self-directed learning skills.
 In addition to supporting the development of self-directed learning techniques, faculty serves as both academic advisors and facilitators.

 With the responsibilities of paramedics increasing, it is no longer acceptable to simply accumulate a set amount of knowledge and skills.
 Today’s students must be inquisitive and dedicated to continuously expanding their expertise and abilities.